-2. Create Standardization
+2. Create Standardisation

 The faster the AP department can complete AP tasks, the quicker the invoices can move from the input stage to a paid status.
 All invoices should be matched and added to the AP software on the day that they are received.
-Creating a standard that keeps them organized according to the closest due date optimizes your ability to pay them on time.
+Creating a standard that keeps them organised according to the closest due date optimises your ability to pay them on time.
 Use an AP aging report feature to achieve this goal and to pinpoint overdue invoices.

 If you have already implemented an ERP system, this process will be considerably more streamlined.